-We believe that education in PSHE and citizenship enables children to become healthier, more independent and more responsible members of society.
+We believe that education in personal, social, health education enables children to become healthier, more independent and more responsible members of society.
 We encourage our pupils to play a positive role in contributing to the life of the school and the wider community.
 In so doing, we help to develop their sense of self-worth.
 We teach them how society is organised and governed.
 We ensure that the children experience the process of democracy through participation in the school council.
 We teach children about their rights and about their responsibilities.
-They learn to appreciate what it means to be a positive member of a diverse and multicultural society.
+They learn to appreciate what it means to be a positive member of a diverse and multi-cultural society.